Aquilesorei/pyapu/docs/security.md

 # Security Layer

-Protect against prompt injection and data leaks with pyapu's pluggable security layer.
+Protect against prompt injection and data leaks with strutex's pluggable security layer.

 !!! warning "Security is Opt-In"
 Security features are not enabled by default.
 You must explicitly enable them.